-- We develop a quantitative urban model in the tradition of Ahlfeldt et al. (2015) which differs from the exiting literature in three main ways: - Different types workers (low/high skilled and young/old) - Non-working population (pensioners and students) - Workers can have different family types (married, children etc.), which affect commuting costs, housing expenditure and preferences over amenities. - The model is static and captures the steady-state distribution of different types of agents in space.
+- We develop a quantitative urban model in the tradition of Ahlfeldt et al. (2015) which differs from the exiting literature in three main ways: - Different worker types (low/high skilled and young/old) - Non-working population (pensioners and students) - Workers can have different family types (married, children etc.), which affect commuting costs, housing expenditure and preferences over amenities. - The model is static and captures the steady-state distribution of different types of agents in space.
+We want to use the model to find - unobserved amenity values different groups assign to different locations - the counterfactual under a different endowment with worker groups